Skip to Main Content

 Penalties for driving without insurance in Michigan

-Additionally, the Michigan Secretary of State has the authority to restrict your car registration privileges until you can show proof of insurance.
-If you receive a ticket for not having insurance, the Secretary of State may not allow you to transfer, replace or renew your car registration, or register a new vehicle, without proof of coverage.
+Additionally, the Secretary of State has the authority to restrict your car registration privileges if you have no proof of insurance in Michigan.
+If you receive a ticket for not having insurance, the Secretary of State may not allow you to transfer, replace or renew your car registration or register a new vehicle until showing proof of coverage.

 Michigan drivers should also be aware of the state’s laws around driving without proof of insurance.
-If you have an active car insurance policy but cannot show proof of insurance when requested by law enforcement, you will face a fine of $25.
+If you have an active car insurance policy but have no proof of insurance available when requested by law enforcement, you could face a fine of $25.

 Getting into an accident without insurance in Michigan

-Michigan’s car insurance laws do not offer any forgiveness for drivers who get into an accident without no-fault insurance and liability coverages.
+Michigan’s car insurance laws do not offer any forgiveness for drivers who get into an accident without no-fault insurance and liability coverage.

 If an uninsured driver’s vehicle is damaged or totaled in a no-fault accident, they will be financially responsible for repairs or the purchase of a new vehicle.
 Drivers who do not carry car insurance cannot take advantage of Michigan’s mini-tort law, which would allow them to recoup up to $3,000 from the at-fault driver to cover vehicle damage.